 Proper maintenance is important to achieve optimum performance from the air conditioner.
 The ability to properly perform maintenance on this equipment requires certain mechanical skills and tools.
-If you do not possess these skills, contact your dealer for maintenance.
+If you do not possess these skills, contact your dealer for maintentance.
 Consult your local dealer about the availability of maintenance contracts.
 Routine maintenance should include the following:

-- Inspect and clean or replace air filters at the beginning of each heating and cooling season, or more frequently if required. - Inspect the condensate drain and outdoor coil at the beginning of each cooling season.
+- Inspect and clean or replace air filters at the beginning of each heating and cooling season, or more frequently if required. - Inspect the condensate drains in the unit's basepan and the outdoor coil at the beginning of each cooling season.
 Remove any debris.
 Clean the outdoor coil and louvers as necessary using a mild detergent and water.
-Rinse thoroughly with water. - Inspect the electrical connections for tightness at the beginning of each heating and cooling season.
-Service as necessary.
+Rinse thoroughly with water. - To access the outdoor coil on units equipped with louvered panels, refer to Figure 2, (page 6) for panel removal and Figure 3, (page 6) for panel installation. - Inspect the electrical connections for tightness at the beginning of each heating and cooling season.
+Service as necessary. - Do not attempt to add additional oil or grease to motors unequipped with oil tubes or grease fittings.
+Most outdoor unit motors are manufactured with sealed, permanently lubricated bearings that are designed for the life of the equipment without maintenance. - The compressor is hermetically sealed and shipped from the factory with the proper oil charge for most installations.
+Lubricating oil should only be added by trained personnel and is typically only required for long line-sets or tall riser applications.